saraimmtech/saraimmtech.github.io/README.md

 <iframe src="https://editor.p5js.org/trisaratops2.0/full/4rfxuTqXl" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

-**How did you approach making your pattern “infinite” or seamlessly tileable?
-What challenges did you face?**

-Since draw() runs automatically at around 60 frames per second, the sketch constantly refreshes, which allows any rule or transformation to unfold endlessly over time.

-{% raw %}
-<iframe src="https://editor.p5js.org/trisaratops2.0/full/yL7A0Io8S" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

-{% raw %}
-<iframe src="https://editor.p5js.org/trisaratops2.0/full/gHh0xZ56N" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

-**How did working with code change your perception of artistic control compared to analog methods?**

 Working with code made me rethink what artistic control actually means.
 In analog methods, every mark is physical and irreversible—changes are slow, and mistakes become part of the artwork.
 That limitation creates a certain intimacy with the material; you can “feel” the artist in every imperfection, and randomness often emerges naturally through the process.